Search PAR

 • Law enforcement and other government agencies.
 We may share information with third parties such as law enforcement or other government agencies to comply with law or legal requirements; to enforce or apply our Website Terms of Use and other agreements; and to protect our, our users,’ or third parties’ rights, data, property or safety.

-We have put in place reasonable security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorized way, altered or disclosed.
-In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
-They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
+We have put in place reasonable security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorized way, altered or disclosed.
+In addition, we limit access to your personal information to those employees, agents, contractors and other third parties who have a business need to know.
+They will only process your personal information on our instructions and they are subject to a duty of confidentiality.

 However, no method of transmission over the Internet or method of electronic storage is 100% secure.
 While we strive to use commercially reasonable means to protect your personal information, we cannot guarantee absolute security.
 If you have reason to believe that your personal information is no longer secure (for example, if you feel that the security of your account has been compromised), please contact us immediately at privacy@partech.com